How many students could realistically apply to Frontier?

 A week that changes how students think.

-Frontier offers partner organisations a plug-in 5-session module that sits inside your existing summer programme.
+Frontier offers partner organisations a plug-in 5-session module that sits inside your existing programme.
 No restructuring required.
 Run it intensively across one week, or spread it as one session per week — whichever fits your schedule.
 You choose the track that fits your cohort, we provide the curriculum and train your facilitator — then a Frontier team member joins for one day to bring it to life.

 Choose your track